 Another key factor in our successful academic environment is our dedication to educate the whole child.
 We want our students to be well-rounded and be exposed to as many subjects as possible to help them develop all aspects of their interests and capabilities.
 Through an excellent curriculum, a broad offering of enrichment classes and an exceptional Fine Arts program, students are able to engage their minds and talents in all ways.

 The foundation of the curriculum follows the E.D.
 Hirsch Core Knowledge Curriculum, not to be confused with Common Core.
-Core Knowledge is a project based, integrated curriculum, which enables students to create connections from one subject to another.
+Core Knowledge is a project-based, integrated curriculum, which enables students to create connections from one subject to another.
 For instance in 1st grade, the students may learn about Modern Day and Ancient Mexico.
 This subject is clearly covered in History and Geography but is also woven into Science studying the Geographical Features of the Earth’s Surface, linking back to Maya, Inca and Aztec Civilizations.
-It is then covered in Language Arts, with Hispanic Folktale, and in Music, teaching the students traditional Mexican songs and in Art, creating pieces of Mayan and Inca art.
-This approach allows each subject to build on each other, so the children can better understand and link the concepts.
+It is then covered in Language Arts, with Hispanic Folktale, and in Music, teaching the students traditional Mexican songs and in Art, creating pieces of Mayan and Inca art.* (Source: E.D.
+Hirsch Core Knowledge Foundation)

 In addition, we follow Singapore Math, which focuses on students not just learning, but also mastering certain math concepts each year.
 This approach removes the practice of drills and places a greater emphasis on helping students understand the concept on a deeper level, not just memorization.